notjames/cms-hybridstack-op/README.md

     * `export githubUsername=<username> githubPassword=<application token>`
     * OR in one line: `export UID GID=$(id -g) CLUSTER_ID=<CLUSTER_ID> githubUsername=<your_gh_username> githubPassword=<your_gh_token>`
   * Make everything happen:
-    * From the parent directory of the `.opspec` directory run the following:
+    * From the parent directory of the `.opspec` directory IE the root of the repo, run the following:
-    `opctl run .`
+    `$ opctl run .`
+    * Once completed, find your KUBECONFIG:
+    `$ export KUBECONFIG=$(find .opspec -wholename '.*/.kube/config')`
+    * Verify it works
+    `$ kubectl get nodes`
+    * Finally, the cma-vmware JSON manifest is auto-generated.
+You can find it (from your PWD after opctl is finished running) in `.opspec/aws/03-deploy-k8s/prepare-mgr-cluster/var/tmp/manifests`

 ### OK, but you want to know the details?
 Explanation:
 The following guidelines are necessary to run op: